pantheon-systems/documentation/source/content/hyperdb.md

 </Alert>

 ## Advantages of MySQL Replication
 Typical WordPress sites are limited to the capacity of a single database to serve read and write requests.
 As a result, high traffic sites can experience latency as requests are fulfilled.
-MySQL replication rapidly copies content from the "primary" database to one or more "replica" databases.
+MySQL replication rapidly copies content from the "primary" database to one other "replica" database.
 This allows you to spread requests across multiple databases to improve site performance and load times.

 ## About HyperDB
 The [HyperDB](https://wordpress.org/support/plugin/hyperdb) plugin replaces the standard [`wpdb`](https://codex.wordpress.org/Class_Reference/wpdb) class so that WordPress is able to write and read from additional database servers.
 The drop-in plugin supports database replication, failover, load balancing, and partitioning — all tools for scaling WordPress.